 How To Pick the Best Pilot Resume Template

-Pilot resumes are slightly different from other resumes because you’ll list your hours of flight experience in addition to the normal experience, education, and skills sections.
+Pilot resumes are slightly different from other resumes because you’ll list your hours of flight experience in addition to the everyday experience, education, and skills sections.
 Using a pilot resume template set up for this can make it easier to plug in your information and hit the submit application button.
-Your resume is a reflection of you, so make sure any template you choose has a simple design that’s easy to skim and looks professional.
+Your resume reflects you, so make sure any template you choose has a simple design that’s easy to skim and looks professional.

 Frequently Asked Questions: Pilot Resume Examples and Advice